michaelshumshum/kahoot-annoyer/README.md

 do not touch any of the scripts with an `_` at the front unless you know what you are doing.

+## known problems

+- occassionally, the bots will be hit with a 'too many retries' HTTPS error. unfortunately, there is no way to combat this issue.

 ## things I want to do
 - implement a brute force 2 factor authentication method, just in case.
 - bypass the profanity name filter